Peopling of Southeast Asia: Migrations

 The earliest modern human inhabitants of Southeast Asia were hunter-gatherers that arrived in the area at least c.
 40,000 BP.
 Contemporary remnant groups of these earliest inhabitants (e.g. the Semang of Malaysia or the Aetas of the Philippines) are usually included under the cover term "Negrito".
 The earliest settlers had sufficient maritime technology to cross the Wallace Line, probably at a similar date to the first settlement of Sahul (c.
-45,000 BP/49,000 – 43,000 BP).
+45,000/49,000 – 43,000 BP).
 During the last glacial maximum, the sea level decreased and promoted human migrations that increased genetic admixture among Southeast Asian populations.
 There is also evidence that Southeast Asia, which was part of Sundaland at the time, was where Papuans, Negritos and East Asians split, implying a one-wave colonization of Asia by ancestral Asians after they split from Europeans.
-According to a 2024 study, Southeast Asia was the "demographic center of expansion" after some Out of African migrants returned to Africa, evident by the presence of basal Y-chromosome Eurasian lineages (C, D, F, K) in the region.
-There is also evidence of haplogroups D and E splitting in Southeast Asia before this event.

 The Neolithic was characterized by several early migrations from southern China into Mainland and Island Southeast Asia by Austroasiatic and Austronesian-speakers.